La'Mya Sparks, 10, in agony after South Chicago shooting, father says; $4K reward offered

 CHICAGO (WLS) -- A $4,000 reward is being offered for information in the shooting of a 10-year-old girl in a park on Chicago's South Side Wednesday night.

-Police said the shooting happened in a park near 83rd and South Chicago Avenue.
+Police said the shooting happened in a park near 83rd and South Shore Drive.

 10-year-old girl injured in South Chicago shooting in Russell Square Park, CPD says